 |Rectum - Poor elimination or diarrhea may result in hemorrhoids.||Rx: Higher fiber foods, rutin (a mineral), water.
 Exercise.|

 |Blood Measurements - Blood levels of many nutrients are affected by drugs and alcohol.
 Cholesterol levels may appear normal while not accurately measuring cholesterol intake.||Rx: Testing is not recommended until six to twelve weeks after sobriety to ensure accurate readings.|

-Good nutrition is a vital part of body repair for a person in recovery.
+Good nutrition is a vital part of body repair for a person in addiction recovery.
 Food provides nutrients necessary to meet this need.
 Providing three nutritious meals may not be enough.
-Snacks can play an important role in helping a recovering addict meet their nutritional needs as well as limit moods swings.
+Snacks can play an important role in helping a recovering addict meet their nutritional needs as well as limit mood swings.
 Snacks will be provided midday between meals and before bedtime.
 It is important to plan ahead so that snacks offered are nutritious as well as satisfying.

 |Choose more often:||Choose less often:|